nestor-allen/nestor-allen/README.md

 - 👋 Hi, I’m @nestor-allen
-- 👀 I’m interested in just building
+- 👀 I’m interested in 3D web development and animations such as three.js and gsap
 - 🌱 I’m currently learning React Native to develop multiplatform app capabilities

 <!---